aleksander-saz/DS-Projects/README.md

 ## Part 2 - Statistics and intro to Machine Learning

+**Subject Covered:**

+- Pandas, Pyplot, Statistics
+-
+-
+-
+-

 ### Project 5 - Survey of the mobile operator plans

 Company "Megaline" - Federal Mobile operator rolls out new mobile plans - "Smart" and "Ultra".
-Based on the provided data from mobile operator it's required to analyze two plans and client's behavior to understand what plan will bring bigger income to the company.
+Based on the provided data from mobile operator it's required to analyze two plans and client's behavior to understand what plan would bring bigger income to the company.

 *More detailed description you can find in readme of Project 5*